 Educating healthcare leaders worldwide to develop, manage and lead effective, equitable, and responsive healthcare systems.

 The HPM Competency Model comprises five domains—Communication & Relationship Management, Leadership & Professionalism, Knowledge of the Healthcare Environment, Management, and Finance & Analytics –and 26 competencies identified as relevant for graduates in health policy and management.
-Learn More (PDF).
+Learn More about our Competency Model (PDF).

 Diversity and Inclusion